Revisiting the first-order QCD phase transition in dense strong interaction matter: Introduction

-In this work, we revisit the QCD phase structure and thermodynamics of dense strong interaction matter, using the Dyson-Schwinger equations~\cite{Gao:2020fbl,Gunkel:2021oya,Ferreira:2023fva,Ding:2022ows,Fischer:2018sdj} as one of the functional QCD approaches.
-Specifically, we adopt a recent improved computational scheme from Refs.~\cite{Lu:2025cls,Gao:2020qsj} which takes into account both the confining and the chiral dynamics of QCD at finite density, whose prediction agrees on the lattice QCD benchmark results of thermodynamic functions at small $\mu_{B}^{}$ and relatively high temperature $T\gtrsim 100\,$MeV.
-We then directly extends the calculation to higher $\mu_{B}^{}$ and lower temperature region, where a first-order phase transition is expected~\cite{Gao:2020fbl,Gunkel:2021oya,Chen:2025ijh,Fu:2019hdw,Hippert:2023bel}.
+In this work, we revisit the QCD phase structure and thermodynamics of dense strong interaction matter using the DSEs approach.
+The applications of the DSEs approach with specific truncation schemes have covered the in-vacuum QCD dynamics~\cite{Ferreira:2023fva}, hadron spectrum~\cite{Ding:2022ows} as well as phase transitions at finite temperature and density~\cite{Gao:2020fbl,Gunkel:2021oya}.
+Specifically, we adopt a recently improved computational scheme from Refs.~\cite{Lu:2025cls,Gao:2020qsj} which takes into account both the confining and the chiral dynamics of QCD at finite density, whose prediction agrees on the lattice QCD benchmark results of thermodynamic functions at relatively small $\mu_{B}^{}$ and high temperature $T\gtrsim 100\,$MeV.
+We then directly extends the calculation to higher $\mu_{B}^{}$ and lower temperature region, where a first-order phase transition is expected~\cite{Gao:2020fbl,Gunkel:2021oya,Chen:2025ijh,Fu:2019hdw,Hippert:2023bel,Steinheimer:2013xxa,Wunderlich:2016aed,Pradeep:2024cca}.
 There, we find multi-phase coexistence in the chiral dynamics and also in the thermodynamic quantities, implying that the spinodal decomposition, suggested by most low-energy effective models with the mean-field approximation, can be a genuine picture in first-order QCD phase transition.
 We further provide an estimate on the interface tension of nuclear bubbles, including their temperature dependence, based on an inhomogeneous configuration of nuclear density distribution calculated from the QCD isothermal trajectories during the first-order transition.
 The interface tension also allows us to analyse the stability of the formed nuclear bubbles through its compressibility at different temperatures.